Using your Lifetime ISA to buy your first home

 - Within 10 days of sale completion, your conveyancer will let us know the details of your house purchase to confirm that your savings have been used to buy your first home.

-- Your Lifetime ISA account will remain open, and you can continue to save into it for your retirement if you’d like to as you’ll still benefit from the Government bonus.
+- Your Lifetime ISA will remain open, and you can continue to save into it for your retirement if you’d like to as you’ll still benefit from the Government bonus.

 Can I use my Lifetime ISA with another first-time buyer?